ccarabine/payrollapp/README.md

 *Option 2* selected from the display payroll menu - 2 Employee pay for week selected <br>

 User will be prompted to enter the payroll week which must be before the current payroll week.
 After validation, the user will be then prompted to enter the employee number <br>
-If the user has entered an incorrectly, an error message will be displayed ‘Invalid employee number, please try again.’<br>
+If the user has entered incorrectly, an error message will be displayed ‘Invalid employee number, please try again.’<br>
 Then the user will be prompted ‘Do you want to try again? type y or n :’<br>
 If no they will be taken back to the main menu